Perlmutter

 GPU runs will be submitted, instead of in the batch script.
 E.g:

-os.environ['MPICH_GPU_SUPPORT_ENABLED'] = "1"
+os.environ["MPICH_GPU_SUPPORT_ENABLED"] = "1"

 Additional Information